POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning

-\begin{enumerate} \item We introduce \polter, a novel regularization method for \ac{URL} algorithms that uses an ensemble of pretraining policies to reduce the deviation from the optimal prior policy. \item Our theoretical motivation is empirically validated on the white-box PointMass benchmark. \item An extensive evaluation on the \ac{URLB} shows the effectiveness of \polter for a broad range of \ac{URL} algorithms. \item With our sensitivity analysis we demonstrate that \polter is robust with a good default, and can be further boosted via a task-specific strength of the regularization and achieves a new state-of-the-art on the \ac{URLB}. \end{enumerate}
+\begin{enumerate} \item We introduce \polter, a novel regularization method for \ac{URL} algorithms that uses an ensemble of pretraining policies to reduce the deviation from the optimal prior policy. \item Our method is empirically validated on the white-box PointMass benchmark and demonstrated in the Pendulum domain. \item An extensive evaluation on the \ac{URLB} shows the effectiveness of \polter for a broad range of \ac{URL} algorithms with \revteditor{pixel- and state-based observations}. \item With our sensitivity analysis, we demonstrate that our approach is robust with a good default and can be further boosted via a task-specific strength of the regularization and achieves a new state-of-the-art for model-free algorithms on the \ac{URLB}. \end{enumerate}